Skip to main content

 func (*Notifier) ListenerCount

-func (n *Notifier) ListenerCount() int
+func (c *Notifier) ListenerCount() int

 ListenerCount returns the number of registered listeners.